-ATV uses an Ariane 5 launcher to service the Station, which is another ESA initiated programme.
+ATV used an Ariane 5 launcher to service the Station, which is another ESA-initiated programme.

-The combination of the Ariane 5 and ATV permits Europe to transport its own payload to the Station, and also carry propellants, gases and other logistics goods for use by the whole Station and its international partners.
-ATV missions represent the European share of Station operations, and enables the delivery of experiments and scientific facilities to the European Columbus laboratory that was added to the Station in February 2008.
+The combination of the Ariane 5 and ATV allowed Europe to transport its own payloads to the Station and carry propellants, gases and other logistics goods for use by the whole Station and its international partners.
+ATV missions represent the European share of Station operations, and enabled the delivery of experiments and scientific facilities to the European Columbus laboratory that was added to the Station in February 2008.